Lorite/lorite-personal-learning/README.md

 - [vadimcn.vscode-lldb](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb): LLDB Debugger support for Visual Studio Code mainly for C++ and Rust.
 It is also usable with most compiled languages whose compiler generates compatible debugging information.

+- [chrischinchilla.vale-vscode](https://marketplace.visualstudio.com/items?itemName=chrischinchilla.vale-vscode): The Vale extension for VS Code provides customizable spelling, style, and grammar checking for a variety of markup formats (Markdown, AsciiDoc, reStructuredText, HTML, and DITA).
+It is also used it for vocabulary and style checking in the code.

 - TODO: add missing extensions from the [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>